fmumali/fmumali/README.md

 🌱 Besides the SAP world, I have basic skills in and am continuously learning the following:
    - HTML5, CSS3, JavaScript, Typescript, jQuery, React, Node.js, PHP, and Python
-   - WordPress development usinf custom CSS, JavaScript, and PHP
+   - WordPress development using custom CSS, JavaScript, and PHP
    - Machine Learning algorithms in MATLAB and Python.
    - Data science tools and techniques in Python and R.